William Gilbert Endowed CofE Primary School & Nursery

 We aim to be a community where everyone is treated fairly and with tolerance and respect.
 We want everyone to flourish and reach their potential, and we recognise that for some pupils’ extra support is needed to help them to achieve and be successful.

-We take seriously our duties to eliminate discrimination, promote equality of opportunity and foster good relations between people of all backgrounds.
+We take seriously our duties under the Equality Act 2010, including the Public Sector Equality Duty, to eliminate discrimination, advance equality of opportunity, and foster good relations between people of all backgrounds.
 This duty is set out in the Equality Act of 2010, which covers sex, race, disability, religion or belief, sexual orientation, gender reassignment and pregnancy or maternity.

 1. Age